Running while pregnant vs. Dr. Google and random advice from strangers

 The wide world of internet advice seems to stay a bit vague on this issue.
 More than once, I have seen or overheard the magic number of “140” (mom’s heart rate in beats/minute) floating around despite the fact that a little bit of investigation suggests that this recommendation was nixed in 1994 by the American College of Obstetricians and Gynecologists.
 But mostly, the advice is simple: if you are overheating, if you are throwing up, if you are bleeding or passing out, stop your workout.
 Seems a bit obvious to me.

-Ok, on to the science of running and pregnancy
+Ok, on to the science of running while pregnant

 A lengthy 2003 review in The British Journal of Sports Medicine scanned the data available throughout the scientific literature and found evidence (and lack of evidence) for the pregnant exercise dilemma.
 The authors conclusion: “exercise has minimal risk and confirmed benefits for most women.”